lucalain/AgorApp/README.md

 -   [https://www.graphhopper.com/](https://www.graphhopper.com/)
 -   [https://newsapi.org/](https://newsapi.org/)

 The backend of the application is hosted on [Firebase](https://firebase.google.com/).
-The configuration file is not present in the repository and it needs to be regenerated.
+The configuration files are empty and they need to be regenerated.

 ## Authors